Patricia Alsup: Career

 Alsup's career began in the private sector, where she worked for Seaway Hotels Corporation, the City of Saint Petersburg, the aerospace division of Ling-Temco-Vought Aerospace, and S. C. Johnson & Son.
 She was a consultant and art gallery owner in Saint Petersburg, Florida.
 Alsup also worked for the Washington, D.C., Development Corporation and served as a commissioner for the St. Petersburg Housing Authority.

-In 1992 Alsop joined the U.S. Foreign Service and by 2000, had served in Washington, D.C, the U.S. Embassy Mexico City and the Consular Officer at the U.S. Embassy Santo Domingo in the Dominican Republic.
+In 1992 Alsop joined the U.S. Foreign Service and by 2000, had served in Washington, D.C, the U.S. Embassy in Mexico City, and the Consular Officer at the U.S. Embassy Santo Domingo in the Dominican Republic.

 From 2001 to 2003, Alsup served as a special assistant in the Office of Undersecretary for Economics, Business & Agriculture.
-She was then examiner on the department's Board of Examiners and executive assistant with the Economic Bureau.
+She was then an examiner on the department's Board of Examiners and executive assistant with the Economic Bureau.

 Much of the second half of her career with the Foreign Service was spent in Africa, or on assignments related to Africa.
-She became deputy chief of mission at the U.S. Embassy Banjul, The Gambia, a role she held from 2005 to 2007.
+She became deputy chief of mission at the U.S. Embassy in Banjul, The Gambia, a role she held from 2005 to 2007.

 She then served as a career development officer and then accepted assignments in the Office of Central African Affairs from 2010 to 2012.
 She then became deputy chief of mission at the U.S. Embassy in Accra, Ghana, a role she left after three years.

-In November 2015, Alsup arrived in The Gambia as ambassador designate.
+In November 2015, Alsup arrived in The Gambia as ambassador-designate.

 On December 14, 2015, Alsup held a swearing-in ceremony for more than thirty new Peace Corps volunteers at her residence in Gambia.
 Half were assigned to work on community-based health projects, while the other half were scheduled to work with farmers to improve local agricultural practices and promote sustainability.

 Peace Corps volunteers have served in Gambia since the program was first opened in 1967, and over 1,745 Peace Corps workers in Gambia since that time.

 Alsup presented her credentials to The Gambia's vice president, Dr. Isatou Njie-Saidy at the State House in Banjul on January 13, 2016.
 When she met with Njie-Saidy, Alsup said, "It is my sincere hope that we will share information freely, collaborate openly, and work together tirelessly to improve relations between our two great nations, and further better the lives of the warm, welcoming people of The Gambia."
-She ended her tour and term as Ambassador on September 22, 2018.
+She ended her tour and term as ambassador on September 22, 2018.